syncfusion-content/wpf-docs/wpf/Diagram/Serialization.md

 {% endhighlight %}
 {% endtabs %}

-## Load Diagram Layout from Mermaid Text
+### Load diagram from Mermaid syntax

-We can load the Mermaid text to create a specified layout in `SfDiagram` using the `LoadDiagramFromMermaid` method.
-Use the following code example to load the Mermaid text.
+You can load a [diagram](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.SfDiagram.html) from the serialized Mermaid syntax data using the `LoadDiagramFromMermaid` method.
+The following code illustrates how to load a diagram from a Mermaid string data.

 {% tabs %}
 {% highlight C# %}